Community Gun Violence

 Effective Violence Intervention and Prevention Programs

-In the Cure Violence model, outreach workers are trained to identify conflicts within their community and help resolve disputes before they spiral into gun violence.
+In the street outreach or violence interruption model, outreach workers are trained to identify conflicts within their community and help resolve disputes before they spiral into gun violence.
 These outreach workers are credible members of the community and well-respected by individuals at a high risk of violence.
 Outreach workers use their credibility to interrupt cycles of retaliatory violence, help connect high risk individuals to social services, and change norms around using guns to solve conflicts.

-Evidence: Cure Violence models have been used successfully in multiple cities, including Chicago, Philadelphia, and New York.
-New York’s neighborhoods with a Cure Violence site experienced 18% reductions in homicides from 2010-2013 while the matched control neighborhoods experienced a 69% increase during those same years.85
+Evidence: Violence interruption programs, like the Cure Violence model, have been used successfully in multiple cities, including Chicago, Philadelphia, and New York.
+New York’s neighborhoods with a violence interruption site experienced 18% reductions in homicides from 2010-2013 while the matched control neighborhoods experienced a 69% increase during those same years.85

 Group Violence Intervention / Focused Deterrence